DanielJerolm/gpcc/doc/special_unittest_configuration_options.md

 __GPCC_BuildEmptyTestCaseLibrary__
 Builds an empty test case library `gpcc_testcases`.
 This is useful to exclude GPCC's unittest cases if GPCC is build as a sub-project and if the top-project links `gpcc_testcases` into its unittest executable.
-The better approach may be not to link with `gpcc_testcases`, but this does not always suppress building the library.
+The better approach may be not to link with `gpcc_testcases`, but unfortunately this does not always suppress building `gpcc_testcases`.